richafnu/Viva/Viva/glint/setup/survey-qa.md

 > [!IMPORTANT]
 > The Generate Report Preview option is only available for Recurring and Ad Hoc survey types.

+## Launch a test survey

+To verify that your Viva Glint survey setup wrks as expected, launch a test survey to a group of test users, collect feedback, make updates, and delete the test survey after testing is complete.

-## Select a group of survey testers
+### Select a group of survey testers

 At least two to three weeks before launching your first Viva Glint survey, conduct testing with a group of users on your project team.
 Include your Viva Glint core project team and any stakeholders who should provide approval for the survey.
 For complex setups and surveys with multiple translations, involve testers who can validate all languages selected.